Poisson boundary of group extensions: General facts about modules, Krull dimension of rings and Krull (Tushev) dimension of groups

 Remove $c_1$ from the basis.
-We claim that our quotient module is a finite dimensional module over $c_2,...,c_d$, so the dimension of this module as at most $d-1$.
+We claim that our quotient module is a finite dimensional module over $c_2,\dots,c_d$, so the dimension of this module is at most $d-1$.
 To see that it is finite dimensional over $c_1, \dots, c_d$, we use a version of polynomial long division.
-Namely, if $u$ and $v$ are Laurent polynomials in $c_1, \dots, c_d$, and $v$ satisfies $*$-condition with values $\min$ and $\max$, then there exist a Laurent polynomial $w$ with $c_1$ coefficients bounded between $\max$ and $\min$ in monomials of the corresponding polynomial and a Laurent polynomial $t$ so that $u=vt+w$.
+Namely, if $u$ and $v$ are Laurent polynomials in $c_1, \dots, c_d$, and $v$ satisfies $*$-condition with values $\min$ and $\max$, then there exists a Laurent polynomial $w$ with $c_1$ coefficients bounded between $\max$ and $\min$ in monomials of the corresponding polynomial and a Laurent polynomial $t$ so that $u=vt+w$.
 Since the coefficient of $w$ in $c_1$ is bounded, we conclude that the module is finite dimensional over $k[\mathbb{Z}^{d-1}]$ (where $\mathbb{Z}^{d-1}$ corresponds to the group generated by $c_2, \dots, c_d$.)

 Now we prove the second claim of the lemma.
 Let $p$ be a generator of the ideal.
 Let $x_1$,$x_2$, \dots, $x_d$ be free generators of $\mathbb{Z}^d$.
-Since the ideal $I\neq k[\mathbb{Z}^d]$, $p$ has at least two non-trivial monomials.
-Thus there is a coordinates $c_i$ such that the monomials of $p$ have at least two distinct powers of $c_i$.
+The ideal $I\neq k[\mathbb{Z}^d]$, $p$ has at least two non-trivial monomials.
+Thus there is a coordinate $c_i$ such that the monomials of $p$ have at least two distinct powers of $c_i$.
 Renaming the generators, we can assume that it happens for $c_1$.
-Consider the lexicographic ordering on monomials.
 Observe that a product of $p$ and a non-zero Laurent polynomial $q$ has at least two distinct powers of $c_1$ (a largest and a smallest).
-Therefore every Laurent polynomial in $c_2, \dots, c_d$ is not a multiple of $p$ and thus there is a free submodule of dimension $d-1$.
-By using Remarks \ref{rem:rankfreemodule}, \ref{rem:modulesubmodule} and \ref{rem:rankforchangeofring} we conclude that the dimension is $\ge d-1$. \end{proof}
+Therefore, every Laurent polynomial in $c_2, \dots, c_d$ is not a multiple of $p$ and thus there is a free submodule of dimension $d-1$.
+Note that the rank of a free module is $d$; the dimension is not increasing by taking a submodule.
+Thus, taking into account Claim \ref{rem:rankforchangeofring} we conclude that the dimension is $\ge d-1$. \end{proof}

-The lemma below is also useful to provide upper bounds for the dimension; we will in particular use it in Corollary \ref{cor:variablesfield} to study groups over a fields of given transcendence degree.

-\begin{lem} Let $F$ be a field of transcendence degree $d$ over $k$.
-Let $A=\mathbb{Z}^m$ be a torsion- free finitely generated multiplicative subgroup of $F$.
-Let $M$ be the $k[\mathbb{Z}^m]$ module given by the span (over k) of all elements in $B$.
-Then $M$ has $k$-dimension at most $d$. \end{lem} \begin{proof} Let $A'=\mathbb{Z}^l$ be a minimal subgroup of $\mathbb{Z}^m$ such that $M$ is finitely generated as a $k[A']$ module.
-Let $a_1$,...,$a_l$ be a minimal set of generators for $A'$ By Lemma \ref{prop: freesubmodule} there is a submodule $C$ of $M$ which is free as a $k[A']$-module.
-Thus $C$ and therefore $M$ has trivial annihilator (as a $k[A']$ module).
-Thus no non-zero polynomial in $a_1,...,a_l$ is equal to $0$.
-Therefore $a_1$,...,$a_l$. are all algebraically independent over $k$.
-This implies the lemma because any algebraically independent subset of a transcendence degree $d$ field has size at most $d$. \end{proof}